wit-hdip-comp-sci-2025/programme-faq/unit-1/panelnote/note.md

 - Sign up for a Github account (Q.7)
 - Make arrangements to attend Workshop 1 on January 10th, 2025 (Q.8)"

-When all funding eligibility documents are validated on the Springboard portal you will receive the SETU registration link.
+When all funding eligibility documents are validated on the Springboard portal you will receive the SETU registration instructions.
 Please upload all funding eligibility documents now.
 All payslips and signed Returner letters will need to be dated **from November 20th**.
 Only for those in receipt of DSP payments, the payment verification (payment slip) must be dated **from December 18th**.

 You will receive a SETU email with your student number, email address and SETU network access details.
 You will use these credentials to access other services, which we will introduce as needed, so please take careful note of them.